gitkuangy/learning_program_languages/README.md

 # learningjava
-This is my first testing repository where I would upload programs learned on my java learning way.
+This is my first testing repository where I would upload programs learned on my programming languages learning way.